-ClaimMaster provides you with a quick way to store, edit, and insert boilerplate paragraphs into your Word documents.
+ClaimMaster provides you with a quick way to store, edit, and insert boilerplate paragraphs into your Word documents, as part of its patent drafting tools library.
 These paragraphs could be any canned and commonly-reused sections for Office Action responses (e.g., 102/103 case law), applications, etc. The boilerplate sections could have specific style/font settings and even include pictures.
 Once configured, the boilerplate paragraphs are easily accessible from the gallery section for the insertion in the document, as shown below.
 Note – this feature is only available for Office 2007 and later.

 To configure and use boilerplate entries during patent application or Office Action response drafting, follow these steps: